Russia steps up bombardment of Kyiv, civilians flee Mariupol

 Mayor Vitali Klitschko announced a 35-hour curfew extending through Thursday morning.

-Tuesday’s artillery strikes hit the Svyatoshynskyi district of western Kyiv, adjacent to the suburb of Irpin, which has seen some of the worst battles of the war.
+Tuesday’s artillery strikes hit the Svyatoshynskyi district of western Kyiv, adjacent to the suburb of Irpin, which has seen some of the worst fighting of the war.

 Flames shot out of the 15-story apartment building and smoke choked the air as firefighters climbed ladders to rescue people.
 The assault blackened several floors of the building, ripped a hole in the ground outside and blew out windows in neighboring apartment blocks.